 - Develop additional skills for faith-based leadership, as appropriate to the individual path of each Cohort member, such as preaching, pastoral care, health and wellness, etc.

 - 4-6 October 2018: Trans Seminarian Cohort Retreat, Berkeley, CA

 - 23-27 January 2019: Creating Change in Detroit, MI.
 The National Conference on LGBTQ Equality hosted by The National Gay and Lesbian Task Force.

 - August 2019: Transgender Faith and Action Network Conference in NC, hosted by The Freedom Center for Social Justice.
 Exact dates TBA.

 II.
 Participants will be responsible, with support and direction from Trans Cohort faculty, for developing and leading a conference workshop at one or more of these national conferences.

 III.
 At the conclusion of the Trans Cohort year, prepare a personal reflection on the experience and its impact on the individual’s life that can be used to encourage others to participate in the Trans Cohort experience in the future.

 Download Application (Please Download & Save Form):

-This leadership development experience is sponsored by the Pacific School of Religion’s Center for Lesbian and Gay Studies in Religion and Ministry, The Freedom Center for Social Justice’s Transgender Faith and Action Network, and The Institute for Welcoming Resources at the National Gay and Lesbian Task Force.
+This leadership development experience is sponsored by Pacific School of Religion’s Center for LGBTQ and Gender Studies in Religion (CLGS), The Freedom Center for Social Justice’s Transgender Faith and Action Network, and The Institute for Welcoming Resources at the National Gay and Lesbian Task Force.